Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 **Information Architecture**

-The home page will consist of a large hero image with an animated text introduction of the business.
+The home page will consist of a large hero image with an animated text introduction of the business and a brief company description.
 This will describe the business and the services available.
 Icons traditionally associated with the services offered will be displayed lower down and will reinforce this information allowing the information to be easily assimilated by the user.